kelreel/aevo-js-sdk/README.md

 > [!WARNING]
 > The project is under active development and the API is unstable.
 The project is under active development and the API is unstable.
 It is recommended to run actions with orders only in the testnet.
+> Feel free to create issues and request features

 Unofficial JavaScript (TypeScript) Aevo SDK